docpad/docpad-plugin-multiplelayouts/README.md

 # Additional Layouts Plugin for [DocPad](http://docpad.org)
 Add multiple layouts to your documents by adding 'additionalLayouts' to a document's metadata.

-Convention:  `additionalLayouts: ["myLayout", "otherLayout"]  or additionalLayouts: "myLayout"`
+Convention:  `additionalLayouts: ["myLayout", "otherLayout"]
+OR
+' additionalLayouts: "myLayout"`

 ## Install